Nijo Castle with Kids

 Q: Is Nijo Castle stroller-friendly?

-A: Yes, Nijo Castle is stroller-friendly in the outer castle grounds and gardens.
-However, strollers are not allowed inside Ninomaru Palace, where visitors must remove their shoes to enter.
+A: Nijo Castle is partly stroller-friendly.
+Families can use strollers in the outer castle grounds and gardens, but strollers are not allowed inside Ninomaru Palace, where shoes must be removed to enter.

 Until Next Time…